kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - We use ZenHub as project management layer on top of GitHub
 - Please install the [ZenHub extension](https://www.zenhub.com/extension) for GitHub.
-This is going to make your life easier
+This is going to make your life easier.

 ## Filing an Issue

 - Use an informative description (typically an action “Do this and that”).
-We don’t use a period at the end of the title
+  We don’t use a period at the end of the title.
 - Assign to the right RP for re-routing (or to GP / Paul if you are not sure)
 - Assign to one of the pipelines, ideally based on the urgency
     - P0: needs to be done soon